CyberDragonWizard/BookShelf/README.md

 *These are examples only.
 Replace with your own MVP features.*

 - Find and use external api
+- Create a search bar that hits external api
-- Render data on page
+- Display search results on the body of the page
-- Allow user to choose favorites
+- Allow user to add search results to favorite bar
+- Create a description button the displays the description of the book from api
+- Professionaly style with CSS

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
-- Use local storage to save user favorites
+- Add subtle SFX to the interactive elements of the web page
+- Create animations for the interactive elements of the webpage
+- More advanced styling

 ## Project Schedule